stonefl/stonefl.github.io/_posts/2019-03-19-install-hortonworks-hdp-3-1-0-on-cluster-of-vmware-virtual-machines.md

 ## 0. Setting Proxy

-If you're behind proxy, then many repositories, including `yum` repository, are accessed through proxy servers.
+If you're behind a proxy, you need to specify your proxy server information, because many repositories, including `yum` repository, are accessed through the proxy servers.
 For each host, you can set up proxy server info through adding

 ```
 export https_proxy=https://<your.https-proxy.address>:<port#>
 export http_proxy=http://<your.http-proxy.address>:<port#>
 ```

 to the `/root/.bashrc`.
-And run `source .bashrc` to refresh.
+Remember to run `source .bashrc` to refresh.

 ## 1. Make sure the run level is multi-user text mode.